ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.en-gb.md

 The VM is based on Ubuntu 18.04.5 LTS (Bionic).
 OVHgateway has a lightweight design, using 2 NICs, 1 vCPU, 1 GB memory and a 11 GiB disk.

+> [!primary]
+> This virtual machine cannot be managed, but you can replace it with another AHV-compatible network operating system as described in this guide [OVHgateway replacement](https://docs.ovh.com/en/gb/nutanix/software-gateway-replacement/).
+>

-`ens3` is the interface for the external network and owns the Failover IP address.<br>
+`ens3` is the interface for the external network and owns the Failover IP address in the subnet **base** with VLAN 0.<br>
-`ens4` is the interface for the internal network.
+`ens4` is the interface for the internal network in the subnet **infra** with VLAN 1.

 OVHcloud teams have customised the VM with an *IPTABLES* script.